Response to Intervention (RTI)

 - At JFK School in Port Chester, teachers and specialists are testing an approach that concentrates all services at one grade level at a time, thus reducing the teacher-student ratio.

-Additional details can be found in the presentation Using Data to Support Performance of Critical Needs Students (10.7.11) (see especially slide 28) as well as the Recognition, Intervention, and Adjustments theme of the Best Practice Framework for elementary critical needs.
-Also see the Monitoring: Compilation, Analysis and Use of Data theme of the originial elementary schools study (2005).
+Additional details can be found in the presentation Using Data to Support Performance of Critical Needs Students (10.7.11) (see especially slide 28) as well as the Recognition, Intervention, and Adjustments theme of the Best Practice Framework.

 RTI is important to support performance in science at the middle level as well, as described in What Works in Middle School Science.
 Particulars can also be found in Recognition, Intervention, and Adjustments theme of the Best Practice Framework for middle school science.